 Solution: Wash your hair every day to remove excess oil, but protect it from damage by using a gentle shampoo and light conditioner.
 Don't brush too much -- it will release more oil from your scalp.
 Go lightly on the gels and other styling products, which weigh hair down even more.

-Problem: Anyone who casts his eyes your way is certain to notice the moles on your face.
+Problem: Anyone who cast their eyes your way is certain to notice the moles on your face.

 Solution: Most people have between 10 and 40 moles.
 Even celebrities like Jessica Simpson and Angelina Jolie have moles.
 Moles are perfectly normal, but they can turn cancerous, so you need to watch that yours doesn't grow or change color.
 If your mole really bothers you, a dermatologist can remove it.